20 things to do at anchor:

 The "Perfect" Conditions

-The wind finally started to veer just after boxing day, but it stopped in the Bahamas and blew right at us from the east for a few days.
+The wind finally started to veer just after boxing day, but stopped in the Bahamas and blew right at us from the east for a few days.
 This is also non-ideal, less because of sea state, and more just because you can't sail a boat directly into the wind.
 The extra miles we'd tack on by zig-zagging our way to the Caribbean was tiring to think about...

 A few more days and the wind died suddenly on New Years Eve... although still from the east, it blew at only about 4 knots.
 It wasn't forecast to pick up until the following afternoon, when a nasty cold front was to move in.
-Many of our fellow cruisers opted not to take this small window, citing (valid) reasons such as: the need to motor to make miles in such light winds, the lack of an exit strategy should the engine fail (sailing across in 4 knots would take much longer than the allotted 16 hour window), and the fear that large swell might still be lingering from the last few days of gnarly weather...
+Many of our fellow cruisers opted not to take this small window, citing (valid) reasons such as: the need to motor instead of sail to make miles in such light winds, the lack of an exit strategy should the engine fail (sailing across in 4 knots would take much longer than the allotted 16 hour window), and the fear that large swell might still be lingering from the last few days of gnarly weather...

 We took their advice seriously, but were both firm in taking this window.
 Although, we didn't deflate and deck-mount our dinghy, incase we needed it for a tow in the unlikely event that our inboard engine failed.